AutoViML/pandas_dq/README.md

 The fit method takes a dataframe as an argument and checks if it matches the schema.
 The fit method first checks if the number of columns in the dataframe and the schema are equal.
 If not, it creates an exception.
 Finally, the fit method prints a table of exceptions it found in your data against the given schema.

-The transform method takes a dataframe as n argument and based on the given schema and the exceptions, converts all the exception data columns to the given schema.
+The transform method takes a dataframe as an argument and based on the given schema and the exceptions, converts all the exception data columns to the given schema.
 If not, it skips the column and prints out an error message.

 ![dq_ds](./images/data_schema_checker.png)